Archive for: Art. 3(1) CUC

 January 10th, 2005, Tomasz Rychlicki

-The Supreme Court in a judgment of 11 October 2001, case file II CKN 578/99, ruled that the act of unfair competition in the form of unauthorized imitation of packaging of another company and the act of selling products in such packaging may justify the tortious (delict) liability for damage in the form of lucrum cessans (profits given up) if between the unauthorized imitation and the damage exists a normal causal link/nexus.
-The case was decided based on article 10(1) of the Polish Act of 16 April 1993 on Combating Unfair Competition – CUC – (in Polish: ustawa o zwalczaniu nieuczciwej konkurencji), Journal of Laws (Dziennik Ustaw) No. 47, item 211, with later amendments.
+The Supreme Court in its judgment of 11 October 2001 case file II CKN 578/99 interpreted the provisions of Article 10(1) of the Polish Act of 16 April 1993 on Combating Unfair Competition – CUC – (in Polish: ustawa o zwalczaniu nieuczciwej konkurencji), published in Journal of Laws (Dziennik Ustaw) No. 47, item 211, with subsequent amendments.

 Article 10